In defence of grantwriters

 5. Aim to be unnecessary.

-When I start working with any organisation, I tell them that my main goal is that we work towards them not needing my services.
-This is clearly why I am not a wealthy woman.
+When I start working with any organisation, I tell them that my main goal is that we work towards me being out of a job.
+This is clearly why I am not on Australia’s rich list.

 We begin with a template which they fill out, which tells me all about who they are, and what they do, and why they are important and valuable.
 It has all the standard fields you might request of an applicant.
 I find out who has funded them, and for what, and whether the relationship is ongoing.
 It saves me time, and it saves them budget.
 Together we target funders and we start applying.
 We work together, and everything that is produced is saved, and the good stuff is added to that template, the master grant document.
 When we are unsuccessful we seek feedback, and we add that to the master grant document.